php-components/isocodes/README.md

 ...and the appropiate translations which are managed through the [Translation Project](https://www.translationproject.org/html/welcome.html).

 ## Installation
-The easiest and recommended way to install this library is through [composer](http://getcomposer.org/).
+The easiest and recommended way to install this library is through [composer](http://getcomposer.org/):

-Add the library to your composer requirements

     composer require php-components/isocodes

-Then tell composer to download any new requirement

-    composer update

 ## Adapters
 Adapters are used in order to load the ISO data.
 Currently we support the following adapters: